Panzerschrek/U-00DC-Sprache/Ü design principles.md

 * Programmers writing Ü should not be forced to deal with rare conditions caused by broken integrity of the whole execution environment.
 * Memory allocation is generally expected not to fail.
 * Stack overflow is expected not to happen.
+* Preventing deadlocks is assumed to be impossible.
+The only guarantee in case of a deadlock is that no further code execution of deadlocked thread(s) is performed.
-* No further execution of Ü code in a program should happen if a runtime safety check have failed.
+* No further execution of Ü code in a program should happen if a runtime safety check has failed.
 * There should be a way to disable runtime safety checks - for cases, where the last bit of performance can be gained by sacrificing safety.
 * Ü is allowed to choose whatever underlying data representation and layout it wants except it was asked explicitly to use some specific representation and layout.
 * Binary compatibility between different Ü versions isn't important at all and should not be guaranteed.